eduardomourar/bailey-toolchain/README.md

 # Bailey Toolchain

-This toolchain will allow you to deploy [Bailey](https://github.ibm.com/cds-sre-org/bailey) tool into Bluemix
+With this toolchain, you can develop by using a GitHub repository and deploy a [Bailey](https://github.ibm.com/cds-sre-org/bailey) app to Bluemix

 ## Create the toolchain